Page 1 of 1

 who see the painting each year.

-The law Governor Newsom signed into law is a foolish piece of special legislation.
+The law Governor Newsom signed into law is a foolish piece of special interest legislation.

 Of course the real issue is that important Impressionist works have soared in value since Lilly sold the painting in 1939 and received additional full compensation in 1954 and full and fair compensation in 1958.